cybaea/coursera-jhu-getting-data/CodeBook.md

 This is the code book for the tidy data set created by the [run_analysis.R](run_analysis.R) script for this course project.
 See the file [README.md](README.md) for documentation of the script and the study design.

-The tidy data is written to the file [tidy_data.txt](tidy_data.txt).
+The submission data is written to the file [submit_data.txt](submit_data.txt).
 The format is that produced by [write.table](https://www.rdocumentation.org/packages/utils/versions/3.6.1/topics/write.table) with the `row.names = FALSE` argument.

 The data has 7 columns

-1.  **data_set**: this containts the value "test" or "train" to show if the data is from the test or training data set, respectively.

 2.  **subject**: this is the identifier for the subject under observation.
 There are 30 subjects numbered from 1 to 30.